turbot/pipes-zapier/README.md

 Clone:

-To clone the Steampipe Cloud app and load its node project modules, execute the following commands in your terminal:
+To clone the Turbot Pipes app and load its node project modules, execute the following commands in your terminal:

 ```sh
 git clone https://github.com/turbot/steampipe-cloud-zapier.git